 - Get physical.
 Physical activity is important for children of all ages.
 Experts recommend kids get 60 minutes of moderate physical activity a few days a week.
-Hiking, biking, swimming— even gardening—as a family are great ways to be sure your child gets enough exercise.
+Hiking, biking, swimming, and gardening as a family are great ways to be sure your child gets enough exercise.

 - Skip the sugary drinks.
 Sugar is everywhere, and it can be difficult to determine from food labels if sugars are natural or added.
-Encourage your kids to drink water rather than sugar-laden sodas, flavored juices or sports drinks.
+Encourage your kids to drink water rather than sugar-heavy sodas, juices, or sports drinks.

-- Eat dinner as a family: Time spent together at the dinner table is an opportunity not only to eat more nutritiously but also to foster deeper connections.
+- Eat dinner as a family.
+Time spent together at the dinner table is an opportunity to eat more nutritiously and foster deeper connections.
 Family dinners also give parents the opportunity to model healthy eating habits for their children.

-- Be a role model: Set a good example for your kids by eating healthfully, being open to trying new foods and exercising regularly.
+- Be a role model.
+Set a good example for your kids by eating healthfully, being open to trying new foods and exercising regularly.
 Finding ways to involve children in the planning or preparation of a meal is another way to get them excited about eating will also teach them good habits that will last a lifetime.